Goldman Sachs profit beats estimates, boosted by strong equities trading

 Goldman is shifting the focus of its business model away from trading to a more stable, consumer-oriented revenue stream.
 Despite the better-than-expected performance, revenue still fell at three of its four major businesses, with the biggest declines in trading and investment management.

-Like its rivals, the bank faces a challenge to increase revenue in the face of rising geopolitical uncertainties and concerns about the impact of future interest rate cuts by the U.S. Federal Reserve.
+Rising geopolitical uncertainties and the impact of future interest rate cuts by the U.S. Federal Reserve present challenges to efforts by Goldman and its rivals to increase revenue.

 Institutional client revenue, which includes trading, slipped 3%, while investment banking revenue was down 9%.
 However, revenue from the bank’s investing and lending business rose 16%, its highest quarterly performance in eight years.